Today's Articles

 She was born in Philadelphia; her aunt was Grace Bustill Douglass, and her great-grandfather, Cyrus Bustill, served as a baker in George Washington's troops.
 Both were abolitionists.

 She worked as a teacher for several years before becoming a journalist in the early 1870s.
 She wrote columns and articles for many Black newspapers, including the Indianapolis World, the Philadelphia Echo, the Richmond Rankin Institute, Our Women and Children, and Woman's Era.
-She also wrote for white newspapers and magazines, such as the Ladies Home Journal, The Philadelphia Times, the Philadelphia Inquirer, and the Philadelphia Press.
+She also wrote for white newspapers and magazines, including The Ladies' Home Journal, The Philadelphia Times, The Philadelphia Inquirer, and The Philadelphia Press.

 In December 1885, Mossell began writing a column titled "The Woman's Department" for The New York Age, the leading Black newspaper in the United States.
-The first woman's column published in a Black newspaper was used to advocate for equal rights for women and appeared in The Freeman until 1886.
+The first woman's column published in a Black newspaper, which advocated for equal rights for women, appeared in The Freeman from 1869 to 1886.

-Mossell was also one of the first to recommend that newsboys be used to distributing papers in black communities and to suggest that a Black newspaper syndicate similar to the Associated Press be established.
-Such an organization was established in 1919 when the Associated Negro Press was founded.
+Mossell was also one of the first to recommend using newsboys to distribute papers in Black communities and to suggest establishing a Black newspaper syndicate similar to the Associated Press.
+Such an organization was established in 1919 with the founding of the Associated Negro Press.
 Gertrude Mossell died in Philadelphia on January 21, 1948.

 to be a Journalist or Reporter